PhPfromKarakol/blurryLoading_5/README.md

-# Blurry Loading example from practice from the course
+# Blurry Loading example from practice